CCIT Special Applications Policy

 - General availability of all required resources and CCIT personnel

 - Please contact CCIT as far in advance as possible; a minimum of fourteen (14) working days will be required for consideration.
 If the software meets the criteria outlined in this policy and is approved for installation, we will require at least of fourteen (14) working days after we've received the software media to install and test before it will be generally available.
+During this time we may ask that the lab be closed to students to allow for installations.

 - The duration of the software installation must be agreed upon in advance by both parties.
 Factors taken into consideration will include length of time the software will be needed and demonstrated need or academic use.
 It should also be noted if software use will be continued in subsequent semesters; all requestors must negotiate an acceptable uninstall date with CCIT.
 If upgrades will also be required, during original installation or subsequently, CCIT will also require that information and access.